Evaluation of the upgraded 3-inch Hamamatsu photomultiplier for the KM3NeT Neutrino Telescope: Noise, gain and time properties comparison

 The nominal high voltage (HV) required to achieve a gain of $3\times10^6$, defined as the ratio between anode and photocatode currents, is provided by the manufacturer for each PMT.
 However, in KM3NeT, PMTs are used in pulse mode, where most of the detected pulses are due to single photoelectrons.
 A tunable threshold discriminator on the digital base used on each PMT of KM3NeT provides a rectangular signal whose duration is called time over threshold (ToT).
 This value is sent to the Central Logic Board (CLB) of the DOM for digitisation.

 The method for determining the HV tuning involves adjusting the high voltage to ensure that the photomultiplier tubes exhibit the same time over threshold (ToT) peak time.
 This approach is identical to the one used in the study on the R12199-02 \cite{oldpmts}.
 The peak value of the ToT distribution at 26.4 ns for a spe signal at 0.3 spe threshold was used to set the HV value for each PMT, and these values are referred to as the "tuned HV."
-In Figure \ref{HVandDR} (left), the differences between the high voltage (HV) values specified by the vendor and those obtained through tuning in the Dark-Box are shown.
-This discrepancy arises from different testing conditions: the vendor uses a common resistive voltage divider.
-In the tests described in this paper the PMTs were equipped with the digital bases used in KM3NeT where the voltage step-up chain is based on a Cockcroft-Walton scheme.
+In Figure \ref{HVandDR} (left) the HV values obtained after the tuning process in the Dark-Box are shown.